webersab/relationExtractionPipeline/README.txt

 INSTRUCTIONS

-1) Ensure that the required python modules have been installed, and that the dependecies (a trained UnstableParser model, AGDISTIS, NER model, UDPipe model, DBPedia-to-figer map) are available
+1) Ensure that the required python modules have been installed, and that the dependencies (a trained UnstableParser model, AGDISTIS, NER model, UDPipe model, DBPedia-to-figer map) are available
 2) Start the AGDISTIS and NER servers
 3) Clone the german pipeline repository using the command: git clone https://<username>@bitbucket.org/lianeg/question-answering.git
 4) Set up the directory structure, run command: sh scripts/setup_dir.sh